Gihon Spring: 1948

-A day after the Israeli Declaration of Independence, on 15 May 1948, as part of a biological warfare strategy developed for the 1948 Arab–Israeli War, Israeli forces under Yigael Yadin poisoned either the spring or the neighbouring Pool of Siloam with typhus and diphtheria bacteria in Operation Cast Thy Bread.
+A day after the Israeli Declaration of Independence, on 15 May 1948, as part of a biological warfare strategy developed for the 1948 Arab–Israeli War, Israeli forces under Yigael Yadin are alleged to have poisoned either the spring or the neighbouring Pool of Siloam with typhus and diphtheria bacteria in Operation Cast Thy Bread.
 The precise point is unknown, the operation's code name speaks only of dosing waters in the Shelomo ha-Melekh (King Solomon) area of Jerusalem.
-A second such poisoning occurred sometime before 26 May.
+A second such poisoning allegedly occurred sometime before 26 May.